SpectralVectors/sasse-docs/FAQ.md

 ## FAQ
 ### Why aren't the Ambient Occlusion settings doing anything?
-Make sure you have enable Ambient Occlusion in your Render Settings.
+Make sure you have enabled Ambient Occlusion in your Render Settings.

 ### Why are the colors faded / washed out?
 Make sure you are using Standard View Transform under Color Management in your Render Settings.